 We recognise that every training site needs to be able to facilitate training in an organised, productive manner in a good learning environment.
 Ensuring that this is the case is central to the improvement of medical training in Ireland.

-The survey has questions about their interaction with trainers, their satisfaction with the training provided, on-site facilities and the working environment.
+The evaluation has questions about their interaction with trainers, their satisfaction with the training provided, on-site facilities and the working environment.

-The survey was developed by National Specialty Directors and the Collegiate Members Committee with support from the RCPI Research Department and senior management.
+The evaluation was developed by National Specialty Directors and the Trainee Committee with support from the RCPI Research Department and senior management.

 Honest feedback from Trainees is enormously important.
 It allows us to review and improve our training programmes.